big-wisdom/Endeavor/README.md

         * Sometimes when I select a new time, it doesn't change FIXED
         * when it does change, the error text doesn't update
           * When I change the start time, I don't think the start time of the end time input is getting updated
+        * I think that I need a better solution than the four different states and four different constructors.
+        The root of the problem seems to be that I've coupled the state of the time picker to the use case of it.
+So if it has 4 use cases, it needs 4 states.
+          * But what makes that different from the Endeavor creation screen itself that has a state for repeating and single states?
+          * when should some widget get more than one kind of state?
+            * When it needs to control a different data type?
+(EventStartTime/RepeatingEventStartTime)
+            * When performing a different kind of control (edit/create?)
+          * I'm defining the Form component with the data_model
+            * What if I tied the form to the UI instead of to the model.
+Then one UI form could correspond to one model form and then it could be seen as a multipurpose factory
+          * Form, Input, BLoC, State, Event, Model
+          * And maybe

+  * START HERE
+    * I think that I need to set up the emulators again
+    * I installed the flutterfire CLI
+    * I installed NPM with homebrew
+    * I installed the firebase CLI with NPM
+    * Next I need to login to firebase with the CLI so that I can hook up to my project
   -------------------